zauberzeug/nicegui/README.md

 As a growing open-source project, we understand that it takes a community effort to achieve our goals.
 That's why we welcome all kinds of contributions, no matter how small or big they are.
 Whether it's adding new features, fixing bugs, improving documentation, or suggesting new ideas, we believe that every contribution counts and adds value to our project.

-We have provided a detailed guide on how to contribute to NiceGUI in our [contributing.md](https://github.com/zauberzeug/nicegui/blob/main/CONTRIBUTING.md) file.
+We have provided a detailed guide on how to contribute to NiceGUI in our [CONTRIBUTING.md](https://github.com/zauberzeug/nicegui/blob/main/CONTRIBUTING.md) file.
 We encourage you to read it carefully before making any contributions to ensure that your work aligns with the project's goals and standards.

 If you have any questions or need help with anything, please don't hesitate to reach out to us.
 We are always here to support and guide you through the contribution process.

+### Included Web Dependencies

+See [DEPENDENCIES.md](https://github.com/zauberzeug/nicegui/blob/main/DEPENDENCIES.md) for a list of web frameworks NiceGUI depends on.